soisy/codedeployer/README.md

 Things that run on the target machine (ec2 instance where the code is deployed)
 - `config/appspec.yml`: configuration file required by AWS Codedeploy, is included in the archive and describes what to do during the deployment on the target machines
 - `config/hook-scripts/hook-wrapper.sh`: wrapper script called by `appspec.yml`, is executed on the destination ec2 machines, calls deployments scripts and provides logging; requires the `ts` tool for timestamping
+- `config/hook-scripts/instance-template`: template directory containing premade scripts
+- `config/hook-scripts/strategies`: scripts that execute predefined deploy strategies: rotating releases and simple copy
 - `config/hook-scripts/rsync_exclude`: list of files and directories excluded from the final copy
-- `config/hook-scripts/example-scripts`: premade scripts that cover the most used deployment cases: simple copy and rotating releases with "current" symlink and shared objects

 ## Installation and usage
 1. Run `composer require soisy/codedeployer`